• Menu

 Grand Junction entrance around sunset.

-The drive itself is quite the engineering accomplishment, as it winds up, down, around, and through Colorado Plateau Mountains.
+The drive itself is quite the engineering accomplishment, as it winds up, down, around, and through the Colorado Plateau Mountains.
 Striking vistas occur non-stop with plenty of scenic viewpoints to pull your car or bike over.

-Aside from a car, biking and hiking are the two other methods of transportation inside the park.
+Aside from a car, biking, and hiking are the two other methods of transportation inside the park.
 Numerous scenic hiking trails exist throughout the park, with plenty of easy and short ones for a quick hike.
 Pets aren’t allowed on any trails but are permitted in the campground and in parking lots.

 Colorado National Monument Mesa County